• About

 An excellent amber colored natural oil often called Rosa Mosqueta.
 This specific oil is incredibly high in essential fatty acids and gets a lot of respect from professionals in the battle against dried out and weathered skin.

-• Rosehip Seed Oil at Mountain Rose
+Rosehip Seed Oil from Mountain Rose

 S to Z Carrier Oils